 Armor (5) – Much like a famous boy Wizard, you took the lot, giving you a variety of build options.

-Weapons (5) – You can choose whatever weapon you like best, which supports the Fighter’s place as the most customisable martial.
+Weapons (5) – You can choose whatever weapon you like best, which supports the Fighter’s place as the most customizable martial.

 Tools (1) – You get none, which is unfortunate but not needed for what you’re intended for.

 Saving Throws (4) – Constitution saves are often damage effects combined with nasty debuffs like the poisoned condition and if you pick up spell casting, concentration saves.
 Strength saves may be classed as a weak save, but they’re prevalent among lower CR monsters and often result in being knocked prone, which leads to melee attacks against you having advantage.
 A strong pair of saves.